Bougainville counterattack: Taylor's and Cox's Creeks

-The Magata Unit approached Cape Torokina from the north by moving along the Logging Trail, which had been built by U.S. engineers and entered the northwestern sector of the perimeter near Taylor's Creek.
-Between 11 and 17 March troops from the Magata Unit attacked the positions occupied by the U.S. 129th Infantry Regiment in the vicinity of Cox's and Taylor's Creeks east of the Numa Numa Trail in the 37th Division's sector.
+The Magata Unit approached Cape Torokina from the north by moving along the Logging Trail which had been built by U.S. engineers and entered the northwestern sector of the perimeter near Taylor's Creek.
+Between 11 and 17 March troops from the Magata Unit attacked the positions occupied by the U.S. 129th Infantry Regiment in the vicinity of Cox's and Taylor's Creeks west of the Numa Numa Trail in the 37th Division's sector.
 Following the commencement of the Japanese counterattack in the central and southern sectors on 8/9 March, the northern perimeter came under bombardment from Japanese indirect fire.
-There were several small scale actions, but initially no major engagements, between U.S. and Japanese patrols.
+Initially there were several small scale actions but no major engagements.
 On 11 March, the main elements of the Magata Unit concentrated around their assembly area on Mount Nampei in preparation for an assault.
-As they began advancing south-west, the U.S. outposts were withdrawn and heavy barrages of fire were laid down in front of the American positions.
+As they began advancing southwest, the U.S. outposts were withdrawn and heavy barrages of fire were laid down in front of the American positions.
 By early evening the two forces were engaged in a heavy exchange of fire along the Logging Trail, which lasted until darkness had fallen.
 Throughout the night, small parties of Japanese troops attempted to infiltrate the American positions, cutting the wire in several places and successfully capturing several bunkers around the junction of Taylor's Creek and the Logging Trail, as well as several more further to the east.

 Throughout the following day, the U.S. forces attempted to retake the lost positions to restore the integrity of their line.
 Fighting raged into the early afternoon, by which time the Americans had recaptured several bunkers.
 In the evening, the Americans used indirect fire and searchlights to harass the Japanese.
-Their attack recommenced just before dawn the next morning, and recaptured another bunker.
+Their attack recommenced just before dawn the next morning and recaptured another bunker.
 As morning progressed, the U.S. commander requested tank support, and four tanks from the 754th Tank Battalion were dispatched.
-In the meantime, minor counterattacks regained part of the line; by mid-morning the tanks joined the fighting and several more positions were retaken by the U.S. troops in several attacks before and after lunch.
+In the meantime, minor counterattacks regained part of the line; by mid-morning the tanks joined the fighting and several more positions were retaken by the U.S. troops in several attacks before and after noon.
 Having run out of ammunition and running low on fuel, the first group of tanks was withdrawn and replaced with a fresh platoon with which the attack was resumed in the mid-afternoon.
-Fighting continued throughout the day until 19:30 hours when the Japanese retired from the position for the evening, having been forced to give up all of their earlier gains.
+Fighting continued throughout the day until 19:30 when the Japanese retired from the position for the evening, having been forced to give up all of their earlier gains.